Enrolled Nursing Cadetship

 To be considered for an EN Cadet position, applicants must have applied through SATAC to commence studying the Diploma of Nursing in February 2021, or currently studying and completed no more than two semesters, at a TAFE SA Regional campus.
 Only those who are offered and accepted a place with a TAFE SA regional campus will be eligible for a position under this program.

-Assistant in Nursing-EN Cadet positions will be advertised on SA Health Careers website - a job number will be available on this website once applications are open.
+Assistant in Nursing-EN Cadet positions are advertised on SA Health Careers website - Job Number 737302.

 You will need a resume, cover letter, contact details for two referees and evidence of your TAFE SA enrolment.